International Baccalaureate Diploma

 3. Offer of a place

-We are normally able to tell the applicant and their parents our final decision on their application at the end of the visit.
+We are normally able to tell the applicant and their parents our final decision on their application quite promptly.
 If the interview is satisfactory we will offer the applicant a place at St Clare’s and this will be confirmed by email in an official offer letter that includes an Acceptance Form.

 4. Acceptance of the offer